 Homer L. Garrott has been honored by several organizations.
 There is a display in the CHP Museum in West Sacramento, California, which includes the community petition for his removal.
 The display also houses his custom handgrip revolver, rifle, and various photos of him, including one of him on his CHP motorcycle.
 The museum also provides an online virtual 3D tour where the Homer L. Garrott memorabilia can be viewed.
 Garrott was also honored in a 2008 exhibit called “Black Chrome” at the California African-American Museum in Los Angeles.
 The exhibit highlights the contributions of African-American riders to their communities and to the automotive culture of California.
 “Black Chrome” includes photos, memorabilia, the history of Black motorcycle builders and famous African-American bikers.

 The Southwestern University School of Law, where Homer L. Garrott received his degree, established a scholarship in his name.
 The scholarship allots funds for deserving students in need of financial assistance.
 Garrot had served as a member of the school’s board of trustees.
 The National Organization of Black Law Enforcement Executives (NOBLE) sponsors the annual Homer L. Garrott Community Service Award for notable law enforcement officers who are committed to the communities that they serve.

 In 1973 Garrot delivered the commencement address to the graduating CHP cadets in West Sacramento, California.
-Homer L. Garrot died in Los Angles, California in on Saturday, March 14, 1998 from complications due to a stroke.
+Homer L. Garrot died in Los Angeles, California in on Saturday, March 14, 1998 from complications due to a stroke.
 He was 83 at the time of his death and was survived by his daughter, grandson, and two sisters.